ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 Adjust Global Settings
 ----------------------

 Global Settings can be changed from the *Options* dialog |options|.
 There are 9 tabs in the dialog.
 Each of these tabs has parameters related to a different module in El-MAVEN.
-For example, a tab for Instrumentation details, a tab for file import settings, et cetera.
+For example, a tab for Instrumentation details, a tab for File Import settings etc.

 |ULCMS03|

-To know more about the functionality of different tabs and their settings, user can see the `Widgets page <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#2-global-settings>`_.
+To know more about the functionality of different tabs and their settings, users can see the `Widgets page <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#2-global-settings>`_.
 Please be sure to set the desired settings before processing an input file.

 Load Samples
 ------------

-User can go to File in the Menu, click on *Load Samples|Projects|Peaks* option in the File menu.
-Then navigate to the folder containing the sample data, select all .mzXML or .mzml files and click Open.
+Users can go to File in the Menu, click on *Load Samples|Projects|Peaks* option in the File menu.
+Then navigate to the folder containing the sample data, select all .mzXML or .mzML files and click Open.
 A loading bar displays the progress at the bottom.

 |ULCMS04|

-When the samples have loaded, user should see a sample panel on the left side.
-If it is not displayed automatically, click on the Show Samples Widget button on the toolbar.
+When the samples have loaded, users should see a sample panel on the left side.
+If it is not displayed automatically, click on the *Show Samples Widget* button on the toolbar.
 El-MAVEN automatically assigns a color to every sample.
-User can select/deselect any sample by clicking the checkbox on the left of the sample name.
+Users can select/deselect any sample by clicking the checkbox on the left of the sample name.

 |ULCMS05|

 Load Compound Database
 ----------------------

-User can click on *Compounds* option in the leftmost menu, navigate to the folder containing the standard database file, select the appropriate .csv file and click *Open*.
+Users can click on *Compounds* option in the leftmost menu, navigate to the folder containing the standard database file, select the appropriate .csv file and click *Open*.

 |ULCMS06|